-- Reporting entities can submit a form electronically via the AUSTRAC website by clicking on the 'Enrol/register your business' button located on the AUSTRAC website home page.
+- Reporting entities can submit a form electronically via the AUSTRAC website by downloading and completing an AUSTRAC Business Profile Form located via the Enrolment & Registration quick link.

 - Reporting entities without a computer or internet access may enrol using a paper form, available by contacting the AUSTRAC Contact Centre.

 AUSTRAC will notify reporting entities in writing when they are successfully enrolled and provided an AUSTRAC Account Number (AAN).

 Reporting entities must provide details about their business structure, number of employees, annual earnings and the designated services they provide (see chapter 63 of the AML/CTF Rules).